penally/dlhd-proxy/README.md

 # dlhd-proxy 🚀

-A self-hosted IPTV proxy built with [Reflex](https://reflex.dev), enabling you to watch over 1,000 📺 TV channels and search for live events or sports matches ⚽🏀.
+This is a fork of a self-hosted IPTV proxy built with [Reflex](https://reflex.dev), enabling you to watch over 1,000 📺 TV channels and search for live events or sports matches ⚽🏀.
 Stream directly in your browser 🌐 or through any media player client 🎶.
 You can also download the entire playlist (`playlist.m3u8`) and integrate it with platforms like Jellyfin 🍇 or other IPTV media players.

 ---